Nice to meet you.

 Ignoring PCI compliance could cost you more than you think.

 Mo’ money, more problems?
-If you work in an industry where you handle credit card data, you could find yourself in a lot of trouble if you ignore PCI compliance.
-But what exactly is PCI compliance and who needs to worry about it?
+If you work in an industry that handles credit card data, you must use security compliance tools.
+Otherwise, you could find yourself in a lot of trouble when you ignore PCI compliance.
+But what exactly is PCI compliance, and who needs to worry about it?
 We’ve put together your guide to answer all the burning questions you have.

-Payment Card Industry (PCI) compliance is a set of regulations developed to ensure that the credit card industry is properly managing and securing customer data.
-Before it was formed in 2006, there was no clear industry standard that all credit card companies had to follow, and that's a problem for any company that deals with big data.
+Before PCI was formed in 2006, there was no clear industry standard that all credit card companies had to follow, which is a problem for any company that deals with big data.

 Before we go any further, let’s dig into some quick definitions to help keep things straight: